Roost to Run: The Elements of Perfect Chicken Coop Design

 A dark red elevated chicken coop with attached run.

-Embarking on the adventure of raising your own feathered companions is more than just a journey—it’s a delightful treat waiting to unfold!
+More than just a journey, taking on the challenge of raising your own chickens is a delightful treat waiting to happen!

 Choosing the Right Location